Antwerp light festival

 Starting at Grote Markt – Antwerp’s main square – there is so much to see already in a perfect 360 degree angle.
 The Guild Houses on the one end, the City Hall on another, the Brabo fountain in the middle and the Cathedral of Our Lady towering above it all.

 The myth of the statue of Brabo is that he killed a giant called Druon Antigoon, who asked money from people who wanted to pass the bridge over the River Schelde.
 Who couldn’t, or didn’t want to pay, lost their hand.
 Druon would cut it off and throw it in the river.
 As a punishment for doing this, Brabo symbolically also cut off the hand of Druon and threw it into the river.
 Loosely translated, Antwerp means hand throwing – explaining how the city got its name.
 Another thing learned today!

 Walking further down towards the river, a brightly colored ferris wheel looms up against the dark sky.
-This was the location that boasted the Christmas market, and a firework show on New Year’s Eve.
+This was the location that boasted the Christmas market, and a huge fireworks display on New Year’s Eve.